MJingv/gogogo/dic2.md

 - the cool things is that the access is heated of quite similar human muscle
 - it's also the reason why we use them ,because we have a natural feeling when using halso on the suit is very important that is similar true to human muscle and some sense

+anxiety
+---

+- is your mind turing over just about everything
+- anxiety can cause you to do so many difference things without your realizing it
+- and this coupling macanazion may end up being worse and worse for your physical mind health
+- so if you find some of the involuntary behaviors from anxiety becoming self disgrative and harming your mental health ,here are sth to look out for
+- no1.consistent scrolling
+- do you endless scroll through tiktok,re,and ins, real skip anxiety thoughts
+- you're not alone
+- however,social media addiction link to anxiety and other mental issues
+- according to university of tenercy study ,excessive social media can lead to reduce productivity , un help to sleep,worse your mental health
+- according 2018 pan university study ,replacing an social use with healthier habits like journey ,can break the circle and leviate sometimes depression and anxiety
+- we understand how easy can be to get called up mindless scrolling
+- but if you ever feel like it's taking a tool on your mental healthy ,maybe consider pick up a pan instead
+- priority your mental well-being is so important and take a small step like this,can really make a difference
+- no2.people placing
+- people placing,can be training even through it maybe unconscious habit ,it can destroy your mental healthy by causing you put to others before yourself
+- according to psychology concellor ml,well,people placing provide people with a way to hire their feeling of nanokeci and anxiety and others,it can also contribute to worry pan to their life
+- this may mean doing everything you can to keep others happy,including but not limit to working alone for others ,always reaching others expectation,and doing whatever others ask to do regardless whether you want or not
+- psychologist m also states that people plays can cost you about your pain to others and prevent communicate your anxiety to others like pretend everything is going on is right even when it's not
+- no one is struggling through this feel alone which is why the happen is so important to break
+- no3.self isolation
+- were you ever so overwhelmed do you want to high during the social interaction
+- has this feeling ever stuck to you for days or even weeks on end?
+- or were you feeling anxiety,sometimes are you want to do is high for mothers
+- according clinical psychologist sg phd,it's instingetive, even protective,to douge what we are ,aversive to
+- in the case of anxiety,isolation to avoid social situation is a natural happened in responds to fear
+- people with social an may withdraw to avoid any circumstance that avokes their fight or fly respond,even through the situation they avoid are the very thing that can help overcome their fear
+- well,self and social isolation may come across as comforting to some,the central for desist control prevention show that it can lead farther preserve loneliness and increase the risk of pressure and substance of abuse
+- remember that human are social beings, and socialize with others can sometimes be necessity for your well-being
+- no4.avoiding procrastination
+- procrastination can go hand in hand with anxiety
+- the feeling is putting off sth for later might be familiar feeling for some especially when you're anxiety
+- for example ,might doing work or study even ask a question might be the thing you best do any have other than now
+- a study on academic biocrastination in students by research at dy patal school,a physical therapy, found positive coralation between testing anxiety and procrastination
+- the stresses of doing some tasks might make you begin to roommate ,making it difficult to start the work
+- procrastination can make your anxiety even worse,especially when there's a deadline to meet
+- one thing might help according to doctor es is allowing yourself to start with small steps
+- for example,writing one or two sentences,or exercise for two minutes,allowing yourself to stop after those steps ,it's a good way to reduce the preaysss of getting started
+- in the end it's always helpful to make sure you're well rasted and priority your needs
+- so,make sure you taking care of yourself
+- do you ever do this thing
+- anxiety can cost you to form habits that detrimental to your well-being
+- who addresses some of this habits it maybe helpful to identify important underline cost within yourself
+- before taking the next step,your habits should not defined and take control of the wellness